 Whale Watching Seasons in Costa Rica

-Costa Rica has the longest humpback whale-watching season in the world!
+Costa Rica has the longest humpback whale watching season in the world!
 This is thanks to the two types of humpback whales that pass by the country during different times of the year.

-The absolute BEST place to go whale watching is around Uvita.
+The absolute BEST place to go whale watching in Costa Rica is around Uvita.
 Marino Ballena National Park is one of our favorite national parks in Costa Rica, and it was established to protect this area and the whales.
 Take a walk out on the spectacular “Whale Tail” sandbar and join a whale watching tour from this area – you might just spot a mom with her baby!

 July to November Whale Watching Season

 July to November in Costa Rica is the best time to see Southern Hemisphere Humpback Whales as they migrate from Antarctica to Costa Rica.
 The best months are August and September, when the whales are raising their babies here.
-Head to the Pacific Coast to see them on a whale-watching tour.
+Head to the Pacific Coast to see them on a whale watching tour.

 December to March Whale Watching Season